wu87988622/ohara/ohara-manager/README.md

 After starting the dev server, visit `http://localhost:3000` in your browser and start you development.

-You can override the default port `3000` by passing in a environment variable:
+You can override the default port `3000` by passing in an environment variable:

 ```sh
 PORT=7777 yarn start:client